top of page

 These ethical problems are on everyone's mind, including OpenAI.
 That's not stopping them from developing the models and pushing technology forward.

-You can read a technical report on Sora here at OpenAI.com, detailing their combined use of a diffusion model with transformer architecture.
+You can read a technical report on Sora here, detailing their combined use of a diffusion model with transformer architecture.
 The approach makes use of OpenAI’s language models to understand text prompts, while introducing new text to video prompting techniques.

 AI music companies are creating Audio for Sora